spectro30/docs/docs/guides/mongodb/tls-ssl-encryption/tls-ssl-encryption.md

 - At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).

+- Install `cert-manger operator` (v0.12.0 or later) to your cluster to manage your SSL/TLS certificates.

-- Now, install KubeDB cli on your workstation and KubeDB operator in your cluster following the steps [here](/docs/setup/README.md).
+- Now, install KubeDB cli on your workstation and KubeDB operator in your cluster following the steps [here](/docs/setup/install.md).

 - To keep things isolated, this tutorial uses a separate namespace called `demo` throughout this tutorial.